hrajchert/mddoc-brackets/docs/main.js.md

 This file is in charge of bind stuff together.
 TODO: Write this better and in the code as jsdoc, later on, import it here.

-The function `loadReferences` receives an editor and loads the **code references** inside the various markdowns.
-Then it inserts gutters markers next to the referenced code and stores the references in an object to allow the `cmd + K ` document search
+The method `loadReferences` is called when the editor is changed, then it loads the references and insert gutters markers next to the referenced code.

+It also stores the references in the `references object` to allow the `cmd + K ` command that provides document search

 {%code_inc
     "src" : "main.js",